CollectionBuilder/cb-docs/docs/metadata/csv_metadata.md

 - a full URL to a thumb image representation of the object *or* relative path if items are contained with in the project.
 - The thumb image is used to represent the object on visualization pages (i.e. Home, Browse, Map, and Timeline), in a fast, user friendly file size.
-- If this field is blank, the template will use a icon to represent the object based on it's `object_template` or `format` field.
+- If this field is blank, the template will use a icon to represent the object based on it's `display_template` or `format` field.
 - As a general guideline, thumb images should be JPGs approximately 400x400 px max.
 - Example value for object in project: `/objects/thumbs/demo_002_th.jpg`
 - Example value for external object: `https://digital.lib.uidaho.edu/utils/getthumbnail/collection/expforsav/id/390`